 ABSTRACT

 Insectivorous bats are terrestrial animals that show increasing concentrations of mercury via bioaccumulation, as indicated in their guano.
 In this study, we measured mercury concentrations in bat guano collected from surface and Russian core samples from 10 caves and 2 bat houses in Florida and Georgia, USA.
 These results were used for comparison to dated guano in a previous study and to compare concentrations between the different predominant bat species utilizing bat houses versus caves.
-The mean concentration for all samples from all locations was estimated at 0.5306 +/- 0.0403 ppm.
-Average concentrations of mercury in bat guano between caves and bat houses differed significantly, with mean concentrations in caves estimated to be 0.1104 +/- 0.1036 ppm higher than those in bat houses.
+Accounting for differences among sampling locations, the mean concentration of mercury was estimated at 0.53 +/- 0.04 ppm.
+Average concentrations of mercury in bat guano between caves and bat houses did not differ significantly, with mean concentrations in caves estimated to be 0.04 +/- 0.07 ppm higher than those in bat houses.
 The mean concentrations between caves are found to be significantly different, as well as the concentrations between the two bat houses.
 This is similar to the mean for the modern/recent guano, and higher than ancient and historical guano in a previous study of mercury concentrations with age-dated guano at Mammoth Cave National Park.
 This indicates the modern/fresh guano in Florida and Georgia caves could be increasing from historical levels, likely due to bioaccumulation from the increasing concentrations of mercury in the environment.
 This has implications for both the health of bats and cave ecosystems, as guano is an important food source for other cave species and could lead to increased mercury levels throughout the cave food web.

 Key words: Bat guano, mercury, insectivorous bats, bioaccumulation